 - Though Astro City is the only series in its continuity and thus incapable of crossovers, they still managed to play with this one.
 In "The Nearness of You", a man becomes increasingly obsessed about a woman who keeps appearing in his dreams.
 It turns out it's because a minor villain caused a Temporal Paradox that threatened the universe and required all of the heroes to stop it — and the woman is his wife who ceased to exist in the repaired timestream.
 Yes, the Crisis Crossover is relegated to a background reference.

 - Also appears in the ending of the "Confession" arc, which is basically a Crisis Crossover as seen from the sidelines.
+The event in question is a worldwide alien invasion with dozens of heroes against an army of shape-shifting extraterrestrials, yet there's only a dozen panels devoted to the actual battles themselves.

 - Valiant Comics had the "Unity" Crossover early in its history, in which the 41st century heros and the 20th century heros had to join come together to face a woman with the power to destroy all history.